rrra/www/content/calendar/2024/summer-tech-week-04.md

 * Chapter 7: Antennas
 * Chapter 8: It's Electric (electrical basics)

-:vhs: The link to the video for this week will be sent to you by your instructor
+:star: The link to the Zoom session for this week will be sent to you by your instructor

 ### Homework

-* Watch the video for this week
+* Watch the Zoom session for this week
 * Review textbook chapters covered this week
 * Take a [section quiz](https://www.hamradioschool.com/tech-quizzes)

 {{< banner class="alert" >}}
-Because of copyright agreements only students who have enrolled and purchased the textbook will receive links to the weekly videos.
+Because of copyright agreements only students who have enrolled and purchased the textbook will receive links to the Zoom sessions and course content.
 {{< /banner >}}

 ### Instructors